Regularized brain reading with shrinkage and smoothing: Methods

 \section{Methods}

-In previous analyses of both experiments \citep{mitchell2008predicting,wehbe2014}, the neural response to reading a word was modeled as a linear combination of the word's features.
-While such linear models are ubiquitous in fMRI data analyses \citep{ashby_2011}, they have little biological basis.
+In previous analyses of both experiments [\citet{mitchell2008predicting,wehbe2014}], the neural response to reading a word was modeled as a linear combination of the word's features.
+While such linear models are ubiquitous in fMRI data analyses [\citet {ashby2011}], they have little biological basis.
 Nevertheless, any smooth model can be locally approximated by a linear regression over a sufficiently small domain, where the range of the feature variables here is fairly small.
-Plotting actual responses against linear fits shows that the latter are reasonable in these experiments (Figure \ref{fig:fig_linearity}).
-Hence, we follow the existing literature in using linear models, and explore multiple ways of fitting and regularizing them --- OLS, ridge regression, the elastic net, and a hierarchical Bayesian model from small area estimation (SAE).
-We then consider including the effects of combining these techniques with various forms of spatial smoothing. \S \ref{sec:evaluation} outlines our evaluation criteria for models and their regularizations, by their ability to both predict neural activity from stimuli and to reconstruct stimuli from activity.
+Plotting actual responses against linear fits shows that the latter are reasonable in these experiments (Figure 4 of the Supplementary Article [\citet{suppA}]).
+Hence, we follow the existing literature in using linear models, and explore multiple ways of fitting and regularizing them---OLS, ridge regression, the elastic net, and a hierarchical Bayesian model from small area estimation (SAE).
+We then consider including the effects of combining these techniques with various forms of spatial smoothing.
+Section~\ref{secevaluation} outlines our evaluation criteria for models and their regularizations, by their ability to both predict neural activity from stimuli and to reconstruct stimuli from activity.

-\subsection{Notation and Model Specification}
+\subsection{Notation and model specification}

-We introduce notation consistent throughout the paper and note that we refer to real valued variables by lower case letters without boldface, vectors as boldfaced lower-case letters and matrices in boldfaced upper-case.
+We introduce notation consistent throughout the paper and note that we refer to real-valued variables by lowercase letters without boldface, vectors as boldfaced lowercase letters, and matrices in boldfaced uppercase.

-In the linear model for static experiment E1, the average hemodynamic response $y_{vt}$ of voxel $v$ (for $v=1,...,V$ for $V\approx 21000$, varies per subject) to the stimulus, a word and its associated image, displayed at time $t$ (for $t=1,...,T$ for $T=60$) is a linear combination of stimuli features denoted by the $P$-dimensional feature vector $\x_t$ (for $P=11$),
+In the linear model for static experiment \textup{E1}, the average hemodynamic response $y_{vt}$ of voxel $v$ (for $v=1,\ldots,V$ for $V\approx 21{,}000$, varies per subject) to the stimulus, a word, and its associated image, displayed at time $t$ (for $t=1,\ldots,T$ for $T=60$), is a linear combination of stimuli features denoted by the $P$-dimensional feature vector $\mathbf{x}_t$ (for $P=11$),